CSS (band): 2003–2006: Formation and Cansei de Ser Sexy (Brazilian album)

-2006–08: Cansei de Ser Sexy (international album)
+2006–2008: Cansei de Ser Sexy (international album)

 In early 2006, CSS signed with Sub Pop to release their international debut album, Cansei de Ser Sexy.
-The first single was "Let's Make Love and Listen to Death From Above", released on June 6, with an accompanying video directed by Cat Solen.
+The first single was "Let's Make Love and Listen to Death From Above", released on 6 June, with an accompanying video directed by Cat Solen.
 In July 2006, along with DJ Diplo and funk group Bonde do Rolê, they began their first international tour.
 By 2007, CSS had sold as many as 60,000 copies in Europe and the United States.

 They played at various festivals across Europe in the summer of 2007.
-The band were also scheduled to play at the American festival Lollapalooza on August 4, 2007, but were left stranded at LaGuardia Airport en route to Chicago after an overbooking error.
+The band were also scheduled to play at the American festival Lollapalooza on 4 August 2007, but were left stranded at LaGuardia Airport en route to Chicago after an overbooking error.
 They did arrive in time for their performance at Virgin Festival in Baltimore the next day.

 CSS came to wider attention when their song "Music Is My Hot Hot Sex" was used in a worldwide television commercial by Apple Inc. for the iPod.
-Due to the song's exposure in the United States, it charted at number 63 on the Billboard Hot 100, becoming the highest-charting single in the United States by a Brazilian band to date.
+Due to the song's exposure in the United States, it charted at number 63 on the Billboard Hot 100, becoming the highest-charting single in the United States by a Brazilian band to date in XXI century.
 Coincidentally, the same song had been used in a promotion for the competing Zune media player a year prior.

 Several of CSS's songs feature on the soundtracks of video games.
 Their singles "Alala" and "Off the Hook" were featured in the video game Forza Motorsport 2.
-The video game FIFA 08 also features "Off the Hook".
+The video game FIFA 08 also features "Off the Hook", while Need for Speed: ProStreet features their song "Odio Odio Odio Sorry C".

 In April 2008, Iracema Trevisan left the band; Cintra replaced her on bass guitar.
 The band subsequently worked with a session drummer, Jon Harper of the Cooper Temple Clause.

-2008–10: Donkey
+2008–2010: Donkey

 "Rat Is Dead (Rage)", the first single to be taken from their second album, was made available as a free download from the CSS website in April 2008.
-The album, Donkey, was released on July 21, 2008, with first single proper, "Left Behind", having been released earlier in the month.
+The album, Donkey, was released on 21 July 2008, with first single proper, "Left Behind", having been released earlier in the month.
 Their song "Jager Yoga" features in the soundtrack of video game FIFA 09, and "Rat Is Dead (Rage)" appears in the video game Midnight Club: Los Angeles.